 The alumni programme takes an asset based approach.
 Our alumni committee is a board of passionate In2scienceUK alumni who will develop and shape the alumni programme over the next 12 months.

 Habiba has just completed her undergraduate degree in Natural Sciences from UCL where she majored in Neuroscience.
-This September she will be starting a master’s degree in Cognitive Neuroscience at UCL.
+This September she will be starting a master’s degree at UCL.

 Aside from this, Habiba enjoys science journalism and creating botanical illustrations.

 Manahil has just completed her undergraduate degree in Consumer Behaviour and Marketing from the University of Reading.
 She will be working for a year and then pursuing a master’s degree in Business Administration.

 Aside from this, she enjoys yoga, rock climbing and traveling!

 Sarah is a 3rd year Medical Student at KCL who has a specific interest in Paediatrics and General Practice.

 Aside from Medicine, Sarah is passionate about social mobility, widening participation and medical education.
 She also enjoys film photography and building her film camera collection.

 Ardit is an Engineering Mathematics master’s graduate from the University of Bristol.
 He is currently working at a private investment bank, splitting his time between their offices in London and Hamburg.

 In between his time spent travelling for work, Ardit also enjoys going to the gym and playing football regularly.

 Phoebe completed her degree in Human Sciences from the University of Oxford, and from September she will be undertaking a DTP at Kings College London.